 Seligman actively works with government and neighborhood leaders on a variety of community enrichment projects and programs, including completing two major redevelopment initiatives that have helped revitalize different areas adjacent to the University.
 Brooks Landing is a hotel, retail and student residential development, joined to the University by a footbridge over the Genesee River.
 Today, 570 undergraduate students are housed in student apartments in Brooks Landing.
 College Town is a $100 million shopping, dining, business and residential district in the Mt.
 Hope neighborhood in the city of Rochester, near the University’s River Campus and its Medical Center.
 Dedicated in October 2014, College Town is bringing to the area new retail stores and eateries, a grocery store, a hotel, office space and loft apartments.

-In the Greater Rochester community, Seligman serves on the boards of the Greater Rochester Enterprise and the Rochester Business Alliance.
+In the Greater Rochester community, Seligman serves on the boards of the Greater Rochester Enterprise and the Greater Rochester Chamber of Commerce.
 He and Wegmans CEO Danny Wegman have served as co-chairs of the Finger Lakes Regional Economic Development Council since its inception in 2011.

 Seligman came to Rochester from the Washington University School of Law, where he was dean and Ethan A. H. Shepley University Professor from 1999 to 2005.
 He had previously been dean and Samuel M. Fegtly Professor of Law at the University of Arizona, and had served on the law faculties at Michigan, George Washington, and Northeastern.